Umbrella Company Structure

 - that no residual taxation liabilities accrue for which the end user could be deemed responsible.

 From the contractor‘s perspective, this will ensure that they make all tax and National Insurance commitments.
 It provides them with specific employee rights.

 As far as the end user is concerned, they can take comfort from the fact that the contractor will not be legally their employee.

-For further information on Umbrella Companies and a selection of good ones click on Which Umbrella Company?
+For more advice on Umbrella Companies click on Umbrella Company Advice.